rchain/architecture-docs/contracts/contract-design.rst

    :scale: 80

-Executing in parallel composition with a number of other processes, Contract\ :sub:`1` is prompted to send a set of  values, v\ :sub:`N`, on the channel ‘Address’ i.e the address of Contract\ :sub:`2`.
-In this scenario, the reader will notice Contract\ :sub:`2` as a thread which takes a set of values as input from a single data stream that is dual to a set of values being output from a stream at its tail.
-As each value is received, a continuation is invoked with the value as an argument.
-While the interaction between Contract\  :sub:`1` and Contract\ :sub:`2` is asynchronous, the “receive” and “continuation” operations of Contract\ :sub:`2` are necessarily sequential.
-Thus, asynchronicity is preserved.
+Executing in parallel composition with a number of other processes, :code:`Contract1` is prompted to send a set of  values, :code:`vN`, on the channel :code:`address` i.e the address of :code:`Contract2`.
+In this scenario, the reader will notice :code:`Contract2` as a thread which listens for a set of values as input from a single data stream that is dual to a set of values being output from a stream at its tail.
+When the set of values, :code:`v1...vN`, is witnessed at the channel, :code:`address`, a continuation is invoked with :code:`v1...vN` as an argument.
+While the interaction between :code:`Contract1` and :code:`Contract2` is asynchronous, the input operation i.e :code:`address?(v1...vN)` and :code:`Continuation(v)` of :code:`Contract2` are necessarily sequential. :code:`address?(v1...vN)` is said to "pre-fix" :code:`Continuation(v)` in every instance.

 We have presented a very basic depiction of concurrent contract interaction on the RChain platform to include contracts, addresses i.e channels of communication, and transactions i.e the successful transmission of a message.
 Next, we outline the core system which formally models these constructs.